 The open-pit copper mine is being developed in four stages using Whittle mine planning software.

-Choked or semi-choked blasting methods will be implemented to undertake drilling and blasting of ore and waste, while 250t excavators and 140t class haul trucks will be used to perform load and haul operations.
+Choked or semi-choked blasting methods will be implemented to perform drilling and blasting of ore and waste while 250t excavators and 140t class haul trucks will be used for loading and hauling.
 The mining operations will be conducted on approximately 2.5m-high flitches in ore zones and 3.5m-high flitches in bulk waste zones.

 Ore processing details

-The processing plant of the copper project will have an initial nameplate capacity of 3.2 million tonnes per annum (Mtpa), with the potential for expansion up to 5.2Mtpa.
+The processing plant of the copper project will have an initial nameplate capacity of 3.2mtpa.
 The plant availability is estimated at 92%.

 The run-of-mine (ROM) ore will undergo single-stage crushing in a primary crusher followed by grinding and classification of ores passing 212µm.
-The ground ore will be introduced to the flotation circuit comprising rougher and cleaner flotation, and regrind stages.
+The ground ore will be introduced to the flotation circuit comprising rougher and cleaner flotation, as well as regrind stages.

 The concentrate from the flotation circuit will be transferred to the thickening and filtration circuits to produce a copper concentrate filtrate.
 The produced concentrates will be stored for export.